dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 process.env.AUTH_SECRET
 ```

-Note: during deployment for Heroku you'll need to add `AUTH_SECRET` to your config variables in Settings!
+⚠️ During deployment for Heroku you'll need to add `AUTH_SECRET` to your config variables in Settings!

 ## API Server Auth support